 Go through all the books.
 Remove any that are damaged.
 Repair them if you can or recycle them if they have lived a full life and are not worth resuscitating.
 If you are changing grade levels take this opportunity to store or donate any books that won’t be needed.
-Consider parting ways with books that don’t move your students towards the goal of becoming lovers of quality literature that inspires them to be quality writers….(cough) Captain Underpants (cough).
-Just saying.

 The School Supplies